Assistant Professor of Spanish

 My research to date has been on contemporary Latin American literature and visual cultures, with a focus on the Andes region.
 I have worked with representations of historically marginalized indigenous groups and knowledge practices, as well as queerness, in the twentieth and twenty-first centuries as they are made manifest via poetry, performance, and installation art.
-My future research will focus on indigenous futurisms in Latin America.
+My current research focuses on indigenous futurisms in Latin America.

-This summer (2018), I traveled to Bolivia where I began research on neoindigenista architecture and indigenous cultural production in El Alto and La Paz.
-I am fascinated by the ways that indigenous groups navigate their own modernity through simultaneous references to the past, present, and future.
-My next book project concerns itself with indigenous futurisms; that is, the ways that indigenous cultures produce both visual art, architecture and literature that challenges entrenched assumptions about the separation between indigeneity and technology.
+I have research underway on two projects.
+My next book project concerns itself with indigenous futurisms; that is, the ways that indigenous cultures produce literature and visual art that challenges entrenched assumptions about indigenous people's engagement with technology.
 The Aymara of Bolivia trade with China, navigate global markets, and travel in the most cutting-edge urban funicular system in the world.
 They are indigenous futurism in the flesh, not a representation of it.

 Beyond Human: Vital Materialisms in the Andean Avant-Gardes.
 Lewisburg, PA: Bucknell University Press, 2019.

 Decolonial Approaches to Latin American Literatures and Cultures.
 Edited with Juan G. Ramos.
 New York, NY: Palgrave Macmillan, 2016.

 "Claudia Coca's Chola Power: Pop Art as Decolonial Critique."
 Meridians: feminism, race transnationalism 18.2 (October 2019): 412-442.

 "José María Arguedas and Early 21st Century Cultural and Political Theories."
 Co-author, Irina Feldman.
 Oxford Bibliographies: Latin American Studies (June 2019).
 Online.